Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Primary-Anchored Adaptive Failover (PAAF) Algorithm

 \section{Primary-Anchored Adaptive Failover (PAAF) Algorithm}

 Teleoperation, autonomous navigation, and real-time uplink-dominant telemetry applications require sustained low-latency and high-reliability performance, typically with one-way latency targets below 150 ms and sub-percent packet loss \cite{black2024evaluation, ITU_G114_2003}.
-In such settings, multi-connectivity can mitigate performance outages, yet full packet duplication may incur substantial overhead that is directly translated into a bigger service cost, motivating lightweight controllers that exploit operator diversity without replicating all traffic.
+In such settings, multi-connectivity can mitigate performance outages, yet FD may incur substantial overhead that is directly translated into a bigger service cost, motivating lightweight controllers that exploit operator diversity without replicating all traffic.

-In this work, two variants of the PAAF algorithm are designed to satisfy the service requirements.
+This work evaluates two PAAF variants designed to support the considered latency and reliability requirements.
 The first dynamically selects the most suitable interface based on real-time performance indicators, whereas the second activates packet duplication when the primary link operates under degraded conditions.
 In the first algorithm, PAAF Switching, at any given time, exactly one operator/interface carries the traffic to reduce the overhead, whereas both candidate links are continuously monitored via parallel measurements and telemetry.
-The second algorithm, PAAF-PD, duplicates packets over a secondary link when the primary link operates in a coverage-limited regime, characterized by low RSRP and UL Tx Pwr approaching the UE maximum.
+The second algorithm, PAAF PD, duplicates packets over a secondary link when the primary link operates in a coverage-limited regime, characterized by low RSRP and UL Tx Pwr approaching the UE maximum.
 This mechanism preserves E2E performance with the tradeoff of a moderate increase in overhead, which is directly proportional to the transmitted throughput and the associated operational cost.

 For PAAF Switching, the controller is policy-anchored to a preferred operator $p$ (e.g., contractually or cost-driven) and performs temporary failover to a secondary operator $q$ only when the preferred link violates a performance threshold and the alternative is comparatively better.